Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: We should at least discuss it.

 THOR: No, no, sitting here staring at that thing is not gonna bring everybody back.
-I'm th
+I'm the